-The properly educated patient can be your greatest ally in producing a positive analgesic clinical trial.
+The properly educated patient can be your greatest ally in reducing the risk of a false negative outcome.
 A significant portion of an analgesic investigation's variability is produced secondary to cognitive gaps that the patient may have when interpreting the various protocol mandated scales and questions.
 All pharmaceutical companies spend a large amount of time perfecting their protocol and selecting/educating quality sites so that the efficacy of their drug can be statistically demonstrated.
 However, an equal amount of effort is rarely placed on patient education.
-At Lotus, we believe this piece of the puzzle is the responsibility of the site and as such, we have developed proprietary educational materials including a patient education video and a detailed patient post-test.
+At Lotus, we believe this piece of the puzzle is critical and as such, we have developed proprietary educational materials including a patient education video and a detailed patient post-test.

 Properly educated staff can stabilize patient expectations and reduce placebo response.
 At Lotus we believe that following the protocol is only the beginning of our responsibility.
 Subjective endpoint clinical trials require finesse and critical thinking that move beyond a robotic examination of protocol mandated duties.
 All members of our staff are required to understand the primary endpoint and its method of calculation so that they can focus their efforts on obtaining nonbiased and accurate data.